 The UE-initiated PLR measurement procedure can be performed over an access of an MA PDU session only when the UE has user-plane resources on the access of the MA PDU session.
 The UE-initiated PLR measurement procedure can be performed for the QoS flow of the default QoS rule or the QoS flow of the non-default QoS rule.

-The UE-initiated PLR measurement procedure consists of following two procedures:
+The UE-initiated PLR measurement procedure consists of following:

-a) UE-initiated PLR count procedure (see clause 5.4.6.2); and
+a) one UE-initiated PLR count procedure (see clause 5.4.6.2); and

-b) UE-initiated PLR report procedure (see clause 5.4.6.3).
+b) one or more UE-initiated PLR report procedure (see clause 5.4.6.3).

+If an indication to request restart of counting procedure is sent by the UE and accepted by the UPF the UE-initiated PLR measurement procedure consists of more than one UE-initiated PLR report procedure, otherwise the UE-initiated PLR measurement procedure consists of one UE-initiated PLR report procedure.

 The UE shall not initiate another PLR measurement procedure over the same QoS flow on the same access until current UE-initiated PLR measurement procedure is completed.

 An example of UE-initiated PLR measurement procedure which consists of the two procedures is shown in figure 5.4.6.1-1.